ranieseah/Harry-Potter-Pokedex/README.md

 - installed Bootstrap for React, and Bootstrap took care of it

 # What could be done better
+- Styling of the app was partly done via CSS module, partly done by assigning style to the components in JSX, partly done via Bootstrap, and partly done by using bsPrefix to assign a class from the CSS module.
+Should stick with one method for cleaner codes.
-Looking to complete stretched goals of using Redux Toolkit to add functionality of being able to pick characters and proceed into another view that runs a comparison on all the information present in the API across the selected characters.
+- Looking to complete stretched goals of using Redux Toolkit to add functionality of being able to pick characters and proceed into another view that runs a comparison on all the information present in the API across the selected characters.

 # Credits
 API used: https://hp-api.herokuapp.com/